Parkchanjun/Parkchanjun.github.io/index.md

 ## About Me

 <img class="profile-picture" src="chanjunpark.jpg">
 Hi!
 I am currently working as an AI Research Engineer at <a href="https://www.upstage.ai/">Upstage</a>.
 Also I am a Ph.D candidate in the Department of Computer Science and Engineering at Korea University (Advisor: <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>).
 I am the founder and leader of <a href="http://kunmt.org/">KU-NMT Group</a>.
 I received Naver Ph.D.
 Fellowship 2021.
 I have published more than 140 papers in the field of Natural Language Processing, especially Machine Translation.
+I have registered 5 patents and applied for 13 patents.
 See CV for more information.

 ## Research Interest
-Data-Centric AI, Neural Machine Translation, Language Resource and Evaluation, Data Management and Pipeline, Semantic Search and Information Retrieval, CX (Customer Experience), UX (User Experience), OCR
+Data-centric AI, Machine Translation, Language Resource and Evaluation, Real-World-centric AI

+## Education
+2019.09 - 2023.08: Ph.D in Computer Science and Engineering, Korea University (Advisor: <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>)  <br>
+2015.03 - 2019.02: B.S. in Natural Language Processing & Creative Convergence, Busan University of Foreign Studies (BUFS) (Advisor: <a href="https://sites.google.com/site/pummoryu/home">Pum-mo Ryu</a>)  <br>

 ## Professional Experience
 2022.03 - Now: Upstage AI Research Engineer <br>